ky135b/cmpe131-milestone-1/meetings.md

 - Summary: We spent about 15-30 minutes going over requirements and splitting up the work.

 ### 2023-04-13 at 2:30 PM
+- Attended: Ky, Natalie, Rudy
+- Updates:
+  - Clarified requirements for milestone.
 - Summary: As there were no milestones to work toward, we held a short meeting and reviewed each members assigned requirements to be implemented.
 We also discussed the layout and design of the website, looking at examples such as Gmail and Yahoo Mail.

 ### 2023-04-20 at 2:30 PM
+- Attended: Ky, Natalie, Rudy
+- Updates:
+  - Discussed fixing milestone 1
+	- Ky will work on fixing typos, use case 4, and adding more detail to the meeting notes.
+	- Natalie will work on fixing typos and use case 1.
+	- Rudy will work on fing typos.
+  - Divided work between members for milestone 2
+	- each member will work on their assigned use case and implement it in the git repo

 ### 2023-04-23 at 12:00 PM